-This bill expands eligibility for the education freedom account (EFA) program by adding new qualifying conditions.
+This bill adds eligibility to the education freedom account (EFA) program for any student whose enrollment transfer request was denied pursuant to RSA 193:3.
 As of November 2023, 4,552 students were in the EFA program with an annualized cost estimated at \$23.8 million with the typically grant averaging to be \$5,235 per student.
 The current average education grant to public district schools is \$6,217, which includes cost for an adequate education and extraordinary needs grant.

-The Department of Education states this bill will result in an indeterminable number of new students accessing the program.
+This bill could result in an indeterminable number of new students accessing the program.
 The following is information relative to the different situations in which a student may access the EFA program: